tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 I used to think average meant settling.

-Now I am starting to think average can mean something else.
+Now I am beginning to think it can mean something else.

 It can mean stable.

-It can mean grounded.
+Grounded.

-It can mean no longer performing a constant emergency.
+No longer performing a constant emergency.

-It can mean staying long enough somewhere for depth to form.
+It can mean staying somewhere long enough for depth to form.

 It can mean building a life that does not need to impress strangers to be real.